Didisimmons/LILELI-QUIZ-GAME/test.md

 4. Confirm that the button is highlighted with a box shadow when hovered over.

      When the effect is tested, it is clear that it occurs as expected.
 A light green shadow appears over the buttons when the mouse is hovered over them.
-Please see the screenshot below.
+Please see screenshot below.

      ![ quiz button with box shadow](assets/images/quizpage3.png).